hot-glue-for-rails/hot-glue/README.md

 ### `--hidden=` (affects both create + update actions)
 ### `--create-hidden=`
 ### `--update-hidden=`
-TODO: RENAME ME TO INVISIBLE
 Separate list of fields.

-These fields will exist on the create or update form exist as hidden_field, and so the update will still work._
+These fields will exist on the create or update form exist as `<input type='hidden'>` (html) field and so the *actual update or create action will continue to expect data from the front end.**

+(The data, being in a hidden field, is not visible to the user but it is in the browser's form, available to a hacker, and passed to the back-end for updating.)

+You do your own javascript here to insert/set the value programmatically.
+The example below uses a library called EditorView to create a HTML editor.

+The dynamic interface's value from the edited html gets stuffed back into the form by Javascript before the form is updated

 EXAMPLE: